Why the Enneagram Wrecked Me

 But for some reason, the enneagram has become an excuse to make judgments or stupid decisions.

-Just because someone is a certain number or type, they allow themselves to act in certain ways and just blame it on their enneagram.
+Just because someone is a certain number or type, he or she allows him or herself to act in certain ways and just blame it on their enneagram.

 I can throw myself under the bus for this because I do it.
-My enneagram type is a 6.
+I diagnosed myself as an enneagram type 6.
 I am loyal and I seek comfort and protection.
 But the sixes are also known as the most anxious and the people who look on the world a little more negatively.
 I just set up a box in which to put myself, but that's a small side effect of the enneagram.